 - Tune in — constantly.
 Even after work hours, many of your employees are accessing work information on their smartphones.
 You can feast on your employees’ constant use of their mobile devices — if you know how.
-For example, if the benefits your company offers were available to employees in their pockets, employees would use them more often.
+For example, if the benefits your company offers were available to employees in their pockets, employees more often.

 Create a company intranet communication system so your employees can send pictures and texts to each other, either individually or as a group, on nights and weekends.
 Whether they’re talking about work or not, communicating with co-workers through a company-provided portal means they’re engaging with the company.